apache/sqoop/docs/src/site/sphinx/SecurityGuideOnSqoop2.rst

   2014-12-04 15:02:58,038 INFO  security.KerberosAuthenticationHandler [org.apache.sqoop.security.authentication.KerberosAuthenticationHandler.secureLogin(KerberosAuthenticationHandler.java:84)] Using Kerberos authentication, principal [sqoop/_HOST@HADOOP.COM] keytab [/home/kerberos/sqoop.keytab]

-If the Sqoop client was able to communicate with the Sqoop server, the following will be in <Sqoop Folder>/server/log/catalina.out:
+If the Sqoop client was able to communicate with the Sqoop server, the following will be in <@LOGDIR>/sqoop.log :

 ::